Florida Attorney General: Qualifications and term of office

 The attorney general is second (behind the lieutenant governor) in the line of succession to the office of Governor of Florida.

 Removal from office

 The Florida attorney general can be impeached for committing a "misdemeanor in office" by the State House of Representatives, and then convicted and thereby removed from office by a two-thirds vote of the State Senate.

+Powers and duties

+Title IV, Chapter 16 of the Florida statutes establish the general duties of the office.
+The general duties of the attorney general are as follows: